Market Spotlight: Basal Cell Carcinoma

-- The majority of industry-sponsored drugs in active clinical development for basal cell carcinoma are in Phase II, with two drugs in Phase III.
+- Half of the industry-sponsored drugs in active clinical development for basal cell carcinoma are in Phase II, with two drugs in Phase III.

 - Therapies in the pipeline for basal cell carcinoma focus on a wide variety of targets.
 These drugs are administered via the topical, oral, intravenous, and intratumoral routes.

-- High-impact upcoming events for drugs in the basal cell carcinoma space comprise topline Phase II trial results for Libtayo, and topline Phase III trial results for Ameluz.
+- High-impact upcoming events for drugs in the basal cell carcinoma space comprise topline Phase II trial results for Libtayo, a Phase II data presentation for Remetinostat, and topline Phase III trial results for Ameluz.